Northern California and Pacific Northwest brace for atmospheric river

 “Be aware of the risk of flash flooding at lower elevations and winter storms at higher elevations.
 This is going to be an impactful event,” he said.

-“Numerous flash floods, hazardous travel, power outages and tree damage can be expected as the storm reaches max intensity” on Wednesday, the National Weather Service Weather Prediction Center warned.
+“Numerous flash floods, hazardous travel, power outages and tree damage can be expected as the storm reaches max intensity” on Wednesday, the Weather Prediction Center warned.

 Meanwhile, Southern California this week will see dry conditions amid gusty Santa Ana winds that could raise the risk of wildfires in areas where crews are still mopping up a major blaze that destroyed 240 structures.
 The Mountain Fire, which erupted Nov.
 6 in Ventura County northwest of Los Angeles, was about 98% contained on Monday.

-Winds will calm by the end of the week, when rain is possible for the greater LA area.
+Winds will calm by the end of the week, when rain is possible for the greater Los Angeles area.

-In southwestern Oregon near the coast, 4 to 7 inches (10 to 18 centimeters) of rain is predicted — with as much as 10 inches (25 centimeters) possible in some areas — through late Thursday night, early Friday morning, said Bann.
+In southwestern Oregon near the coast, 4 to 7 inches (10 to 18 centimeters) of rain is predicted — with as much as 10 inches (25 centimeters) possible in some areas — through late Thursday night and early Friday morning, Bann said,

 Washington could also see strong rainfall, but likely not as bad as Oregon and California.
-From Monday evening through Tuesday, some of its coastal ranges could get as much as an inch and a half of rain, Bann said.
+From Monday evening through Tuesday, some of its coastal ranges could get as much as 1.5 inches (3.8 centimeters) of rain, Bann said.

-The National Weather Service warned of high winds from Tuesday afternoon until early Wednesday for coastal parts of Pacific County, in southwest Washington.
-With gusts potentially topping 35 mph — and likely faster near beaches and headlands — trees and power lines are at risk of being knocked down, the Pacific County Emergency Management Agency warned.
+The weather service warned of high winds from Tuesday afternoon until early Wednesday for coastal parts of Pacific County, in southwest Washington.
+With gusts potentially topping 35 mph (46 kph) — and likely faster near beaches and headlands — trees and power lines are at risk of being knocked down, the Pacific County Emergency Management Agency warned.

 Washington State Patrol Trooper John Dattilo, a patrol spokesperson based in Tacoma, posted on social media Monday afternoon that people should be prepared for “some bad weather” on Tuesday night.
 “Stay off the roads if you can!”

-A blizzard warning was issued for the majority of the Cascades in Washington, including Mount Rainier National Park, starting Tuesday afternoon, with up to a foot of snow and wind gusts up to 60 mph (97 kph), according to the National Weather Service in Seattle.
+A blizzard warning was issued for the majority of the Cascades in Washington, including Mount Rainier National Park, starting Tuesday afternoon, with up to a foot of snow and wind gusts up to 60 mph (97 kph), according to the weather service in Seattle.
 Travel across passes could be difficult if not impossible.

-Outside of this region, the central and eastern Gulf Coast, including the Florida Panhandle, is at risk for flooding on Tuesday, with 2 to 3 inches (5 to 7.6 centimeters) of rainfall are in the forecast, according to the National Weather Service.
+Outside of this region, the central and eastern Gulf Coast, including the Florida Panhandle, is at risk for flooding on Tuesday, with 2 to 3 inches (5 to 7.6 centimeters) of rainfall are in the forecast, according to the weather service.
 Low-lying and urban regions could see flash floods.

 Associated Press reporter Lisa Baumann contributed to this report.